Artist In Residence Program

 The Artist-In-Residence program is open to professional American writers, composers and visual artists, including photographers, whose work can be influenced and enhanced by this superb Michigan scene.
 It provides resident artists the opportunity to capture the moods of Sleeping Bear Dunes in their particular medium.
-The program provides rent-free use of either a park house located in the vicinity of the village of Empire (no pets), or a campsite in one of the developed mainland campgrounds.
+The program provides rent-free use of a park house located in the vicinity of the village of Empire (no pets).
+You may also choose to stay in a campsite in one of the developed mainland campgrounds.

 Offering the public an opportunity to experience our national heritage through the eyes, ears and talents of the contributing artists fulfills one of the program's main purposes.
 The artist will be enrolled in the Volunteers In Park (VIP) Program of the National Park Service.

 A jury of park representatives and local subject matter experts will select from the pool of applicants.
 Selections will be made solely on the basis of merit and how their work can advance the mission of the National Park Service and Sleeping Bear Dunes National Lakeshore.
 Selections will be made without regard to race, religion, sex, marital status, age or national origin.

 Submissions to apply for the program must be postmarked or delivered to the park no later than April 15th (the submission are due on April 15 every year).
 The selections will be made and all applicants notified by email of the outcome no later than mid June.

 A complete submission includes the following items, contained in a single envelope or padded mailer:

 1. Your resume of no more than two pages (4 copies).
 Please include an email address.

 2. An appropriate sample of your recent work: